If you have ever asked, “Am I forcing myself to like someone?” Then it means you have noticed some signs over time.

 5. Your partner fights over the triflest thing

-A forced relationship or a relationship where you force yourself to love someone is usually full of dramas.
+A forced relationship or a relationship where you force yourself to love someone is usually full of drama.
 When your partner takes delight in fighting you over little things, it may mean that you are forcing yourself to love someone.

 For instance, if they fight you to meet up with an old friend around the time they are with their friend, that is a sign of a forced relationship.